FirelyTeam/firely-docs/simplifier/simplifierConnectors.rst

 Subscribe to a connector
 ------------------------
-To make use of an already available connector, you can personally "subscribe" to one.
+To make use of an already available connector, you need to personally "subscribe" to one.
 To do this, please follow these steps:

    1. Go to https://simplifier.net.
    2. Log in to your portal by clicking the Log in button in the upper right corner, or go to the `following link <https://simplifier.net/portal>`_.